While it’s possible to keep a betta without using a

 Be sure to occasionally clear out the filter media to avoid clogging.
 If this occurs, the particles will no longer be filtered from the water and will float around or dissolve, contaminating the water more.
-In addition to clearing the filter media out, it should also be changed periodically.
+In addition to clearing the

 Mechanical filtration, most times, is coupled with biological filtration to get a much more effective filtration system.